saurabhpatle07/Full_Stack_blog-Application/README.md

 # Full Stack Blog Application

-The Full Stack Blog Application is a web application that allows users to create, read, update, and delete (CRUD) blogs.
+The Full Stack Blog Application is a Java-based web application that allows users to create, read, update, and delete (CRUD) blogs.
 It supports multiple roles including user, admin, and editor, each with specific permissions.
 Users can register themselves, perform CRUD operations on their blogs, upload images, text, and links, and reset their passwords if forgotten.
 Pagination and sorting functionalities are also provided for better user experience.

 ## Features